 Q: Dear Minister, I’m having a hard time dealing with my unsaved parents; so I was wondering, could you explain what the Bible means about honoring your Father and Mother.
 Does this honor apply to my situation?

-A: Mistakenly, we are condition to believe giving gifts to our parents on certain day’s defines what honor is.
-Unfortunately, while this maybe a worldly expression of honor, biblical honor has a much broader meaning.
+A: Mistakenly, we are conditioned to believe giving gifts to our parents on certain day’s defines what honor is.
+Unfortunately, while this may be a worldly expression of honor, biblical honor has a much broader meaning.

-A son honors his father and a servant his master: if then I be a father, where is mine honor?
-And if I be a master, where is my fear?
+A son honors his father and a servant his master: if then I am a father, where is mine honor?
+And if I am a master, where is my fear?
 The LORD of hosts is asking.
 O priests that despise my name.
-And you say, wherein have we despised thy name?
+And you say, Wherein have we despised thy name?
 (Mal 1:6)

-Therefore in order to really bring honor to the parents children must be willing to live a life in accordance to the teaching of the parents.
-This sort of honor extents the life of the parents and is passed down to the children’s, children.
-Jesus said “I honor my Father, and you do dishonor me”.
+Therefore in order to really bring honor to the parent’s children must be willing to live a life in accordance with the teaching of the parents.
+This sort of honor extends the life of the parents and is passed down to the children’s, children.
+Jesus said, “I honor my Father, and you do dishonor me”.
 (John 8:49) So how did Jesus honor the Father?
 The honor was displayed in his acts of obedience too the father and this honor were passed down to the church.

 Wherefore, I must clarify, (as Christians) we can’t always fulfill the fullness of the scriptures to honor our parent when our parents are unsaved.
-Here’s why, while we can honor them in our treatments of speech, and helps, we can’t always submit ourselves to their full obedience because our unsaved parents instructions sometimes disregards the will and laws of God.
+Here’s why, while we can honor them in our treatments of speech, and helps, we can’t always submit ourselves to their full obedience because our unsaved parent’s instructions sometimes disregard the will and laws of God.